HomeGlossary › Lilac

 Scent

 Sweet, powdery, and cool — closer to violet than to rose, but less earthy than either.
 A green-waxy freshness sits underneath, like the smell of a just-snapped stem.
-The overall impression is clean, soapy, and slightly narcotic — reminiscent of face powder left in a cold bathroom.
+The overall impression is clean, soapy, and slightly narcotic — similar to of face powder left in a cold bathroom.
 Drier and more transparent than hyacinth, less dense than tuberose, with none of jasmine's animalic edge.

 Evolution over time